prems02/learning-github/README.md

 # learning-github
-first repo learning how does it works and all
+first repo learning how does it works and all.